A mechanism for a "leaky" black hole to catalyze galaxy formation

 I wish to thank Kyle Singh for stimulating conversations in the course of writing \cite{K}.
-I thank James Stone for a thought-provoking critique of the initial version of \cite{K}, which led to my investigation of the mechanism reported here.
-Thanks also to Sarah Brett-Smith for asking whether collisions will occur, which suggested the collision length estimate.
+I thank James Stone for a thought-provoking critique of the initial version of \cite{K}, which led to my investigation of the mechanism reported here, Scott Tremaine for an email giving the reference \cite{hpr} and for useful comments on an initial version of this essay, and Sarah Brett-Smith for asking whether collisions will occur, which motivated the collision length estimate.